 Owing money to the IRS is never a fun process but you can ease the pain by getting organized in advance and planning for tax season throughout the year.

 As an ex-accountant for over a decade I’ve helped a lot of freelancers and business owners tackle tax season.
-Here are the five most commonly forgotten tax deductions for freelancers plus four solutions to help you have a less stressful tax season.
+The biggest mistake I see people make is not claiming all the tax deductions they deserve.

-1. Vehicle Mileage
+1. Vehicle mileage

 “The number one biggest deduction that freelancers overlook is the mileage deduction,” says Chuck Dietrich, Founder and CEO of MileIQ.
 “If you use your car for anything work-related, other than simply commuting from home to work, there are deductions you can take,” he explains.

 “If you drive from your usual work site to another job-related destination — a client meeting, to get office supplies — those miles may be deducted.
-The per-mile rate for 2016 is 54 cents for business miles driven, and our customers write off an average of $6,500 annually.”
+The per-mile rate for 2017 is 53.5 cents for business miles driven, and our customers write off an average of $6,500 annually.”

 Depending on your type of freelance work your tax savings could be just as substantial.
 Read my in-depth review of the MileIQ app and how you can track your business miles to deduct on your taxes.

-2. Health Insurance
+2. Health insurance premiums

 The cost of health insurance as a huge expense for freelancers.
 Am I right?
 It’s often one of the most expensive line-items in your budget.

 To see if your health insurance costs qualify for this tax deduction, check out the Small Business Jobs Act of 2010 or ask your tax professional.

-3. Continuing Education
+3. Continuing education

 Any ebooks and courses related to your freelance business, whether that’s building a website from scratch, getting more clients to come to you or reading a business-related book, all of these costs can be written off.

-This includes any classes, workshops, trainings and other education costs that are related to your current field of work — no matter if they’re online or in-person.
+This includes any classes, workshops, online courses and other education costs that are related to your current field of work — no matter if they’re online or in-person.

-4. Home Office
+4. Home office expenses

 In past years the IRS had difficult tax methods for calculating this tax deduction, but with the recent introduction of the Simplified Method it’s easier than ever to get a decent deduction for the use of your home office.

 You can deduct $5 for every square foot of your home office space, so all you have to do to calculate the tax deduction is measure the square footage of your home office and multiply this by $5.

 “If your home office qualifies as your principal place of business, you can vastly increase your write offs.
 Plus, by having a home office you can take a vehicle mileage deduction for any trips you make from your home office to another business location,” explains Deitrich.

-5. Advertising and Marketing
+5. Advertising and marketing

-These days you may not use traditional methods of advertising (although those expenses count too), any marketing you do on Twitter, Facebook or other social media or blogging platforms, is tax deductible.
+These days you may not use traditional methods of advertising (although those expenses count too).
+This means that any marketing you do on Twitter, Facebook or other social media or blogging platforms, is tax deductible.

 If you purchase business cards, or pay Google for Adwords or a marketing firm for SEO help, all of these expenses are considered advertising services and can be written off.

-How to Track Tax-Related Freelance Expenses
+How to Track Self-Employed Tax Deductions

 Now that you know the most commonly forgotten tax deductions, here’s how to keep track of them so you don’t miss out on any tax savings throughout the year.

 I’ve said this before but separating your personal and business checking accounts will make it SO much easier for you to keep track of your business-related expenses.

 If you’re not sure which bank offers the best business checking account, I did an in-depth review of several banks and the features each checking account offers.